A two-component vector WIMP -- fermion FIMP dark matter model with an extended seesaw mechanism: First-order phase transitions and associated gravitational waves

 where $V^{(0)}$ is the tree-level scalar potential, $V^{(1)}_{\rm CW}$ is the one-loop Coleman-Weinberg potential, and $V^{(1)}_T$ is the finite-temperature correction.
 In terms of the background fields $\bar{H}$ and $\bar{H}_D$ of the SM Higgs and the $U(1)_D$ dark Higgs, the tree-level scalar potential is given by

 The Coleman-Weinberg potential can generically be written as

 where the $+$ ($-$) sign is for bosons (fermions), $n_i$ is the number of degrees of freedom of the species $i$, $M_i$ is the field-dependent mass, the constants $c_i$ are 1/2 for transverse gauge bosons and 2/3 for the rest, and $\bar \mu$ is the renormalisation scale.
 The expressions for the field-dependent masses $M_i$ and $n_i$ are summarised in Appendix \ref{apdx:CWmass}.
 Depending on the choice of the renormalisation scale $\bar{\mu}$, the effective potential $V_{\rm eff}$ changes, and hence one may arrive at different results.
-This renormalisation scale dependence has been explored in {\it e.g.} Refs.~\cite{Chiang:2018gsn,Croon:2020cgk}\footnote{ See also {\it e.g.} Refs.~\cite{Nielsen:1975fs,Fukuda:1975di,Patel:2011th,Chiang:2017zbz,Chiang:2018gsn,Croon:2020cgk} for the gauge dependence issue. }.
+This renormalisation scale dependence has been explored in {\it e.g.} Refs.~\cite{Chiang:2018gsn,Croon:2020cgk}\footnote{ See also {\it e.g.} Refs.~\cite{Nielsen:1975fs,Fukuda:1975di,Patel:2011th,Chiang:2017zbz,Chiang:2018gsn,Croon:2020cgk,Schicho:2022wty} for the gauge dependence issue. }.
 Together with the gauge dependence issue, we do not attempt to address the issue of the renormalisation scale dependence as it goes beyond the scope of the current work.
 We thus ignore the one-loop Coleman-Weinberg corrections in the followings by assuming that the renormalisation scale $\bar{\mu}$ is chosen in such a way that the Coleman-Weinberg corrections are minimised.
-However, when presenting our results, we briefly comment on the effect of the Coleman-Weinberg corrections with the choice of the electroweak VEV for the renormalisation scale, $\bar{\mu} = v$.
 The finite-temperature correction is given by~\cite{Dolan:1973qd}

 with

 where $I_+$ is for bosons and $I_-$ is for fermions.
 The re-summed ring diagrams are taken into account by replacing the field-dependent masses as~\cite{Parwani:1991gq}

 where $\Pi_i(T)$ are the thermal masses~\cite{Carrington:1991hz}.
 We present the thermal mass expressions in Appendix~\ref{apdx:THERMmass}.
 Up to the leading $\mathcal{O}(T)$ order, the effective potential is thus given by